mathebrard/OnlineGraph/README.md

 ## Graph model
 A graph is defined as a set of vertices relating to each other through links.
-Each of these elements (vertices and links) exhibit the properties:
+Each of these elements (vertices and links) exhibit the following properties:
 - they are identified by a 64-bit integer
-- they are associated to a named data chunks
+- they are associated to named data chunks (this data chunks can be retrieved independantly)

 ## API
 ### Primitives